jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 * The quickstart project or folder name should match the quickstart name.
 Each sample project should have a unique name, allowing easy identification by users and developers.

+* The quickstart project or folder name should be located in the root directory of the product quickstarts repository and should not be nested under other quickstarts or folders.
+For example, if you create quickstart "foo" for the JBoss EAP quickstarts, it should appear here: `YOUR_PATH/jboss-eap-quickstarts/foo`.

 * The quickstart directory structure should follow standard Java project rules:

  - All directories and packages containing Java source files should be placed in a `src/main/java/` directory,